Cremona Lombardy And The Lakes, Italy Travel Guide

 Services for travelers with hearing impairments may also be limited.
 Inquiry in advance is recommended for specific needs.

 In most restaurants, wait to be seated by a waiter.
 Keep your hands visible on the table.
 Italians generally do not drink cappuccino after a meal; they opt for espresso.
-The "coperto" is a cover charge, not a tip.
+The "coperto" is a admission charge, not a tip.

 Italy is generally a conservative country, especially outside major metropolitan areas.
 Public displays of affection by LGBTQ+ couples may attract attention.
-Discrimination based on sexual orientation or gender identity is illegal in Italy, but attitudes vary.
+Discrimination based on sexual orientation or gender their identity is illegal in Italy, but attitudes vary.
 Use discretion and observe local norms.

 Be aware of the midday "riposo" for shops.
 Plan activities around public holidays and potential August closures.
 Learning a few basic Italian phrases is appreciated by locals.